FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-11-What-The-Hell-Is-What-The-Hack?.md

 Judging by Nick Young's face, he's confused too...

-This section is going to be dedicated to a different topic in each post that has to do with something cyber security related.
+This section is going to be dedicated to a different topic in each post that has to do with something cyber security related, or loosely based.
+I'm always taking suggestions, but topics will include (but not limited to):

+1) What is a VPN?

+2) What is Tor?

+3) What is Encryption?

+4) (insert your suggestion)

+The main goal is to break down these different topics and explain them at a high level.
+I encourage you to do outside research on these topics as well, but these posts will get you started with the basics.